10 Must-See Highlights of the Timeless Vietnam, Laos & Thailand Motorcycle Tour

 Must-See & Do:

-• Ride to Fansipan Mountain – At 3,147 meters, it’s the highest peak in Vietnam.
-Take a cable car to the summit for unreal panoramic views.
+- Ride to Fansipan Mountain – At 3,147 meters, it's Vietnam’s highest peak.
+Take the cable car to the summit for sweeping views across the northern mountains.

-• Explore the Hill Tribe Villages – Meet Hmong and Dao families who have lived here for centuries.
-Learn about their weaving, traditions, and way of life.
+- Visit Hill Tribe Villages – Engage with local Hmong and Dao communities, and learn about their customs, craftsmanship, and mountain way of life.

-• Trek Through the Terraced Rice Fields – Some of Vietnam’s most breathtaking landscapes, changing color with the seasons.
+- Trek Through the Rice Terraces – Explore some of Vietnam’s most photogenic landscapes, which shift in color with the changing seasons.

 9. Luang Prabang, Laos – A Timeless Riverside Town